klc3rd/CS-360/README.md

 The code was ensured to be functional with basic usage testing.
 I went through and tested different scenarios.
 If we had more time, I would have implemented unit and systems testing.
 This current project, however, is simple enough that basic manual testing seemed sufficient.

 While the reading material was quite good, and I had some difficulties, there were a few items that I needed to continue to research.
 Some of the material glossed over some areas fairly quickly.
 For example, using SQLite and creating a recycler view.
 These two items I had to do a decent amount of research in order to get working, however I did.
-One area I had difficulty with was setting up the SMS notifications and was an area I did not manage to get working.

 The part of the program I am most proud of was creating the logic to interact with the database.
 This is an area I felt very little confidence in but after a little bit of reading, had no issue quickly setting up.
 I also isolated the code to promote high cohesion and low coupling.
 The database files could easily be introduced into another application.